signor-molevol/Genomic_Analysis/Lecture_7.md

 ## navigate to github.com

-Username: SignorLab
+Username: signor-molevol

-passwd: genomicanalysis1&
+passwd: (i'll tell you in class)

-Create a new file by pressing the plust sign.
+Create a new file by pressing the plus sign.

 Call the file Table_*.md

 Replace the * with your table number